 - Only on occasion for companies planning few major projects

-Those involved in the strategic planning process are:
+Those involved in the strategic capacity planning process are:

 - Management with strategic targets